AustinRhoads/Enter_the_Wild_Coding_and_Creativity/README.md

 What I love about sudoku is that all the answers you need are already there waiting to be discovered.
 I was thinking about this when I remembered something I had learned to do with javascript, class toggle.
 Basically, class toggle works like this... say you have a list of _park_ objects.
 You give each _park_ the class name "unselected".
 Elements would only be displayed on the HTML if they have a "selected" class.
 What toggle does is switches the class name from "unselected" to "selected" or visa versa to display or not display a _park_ within the HTML.
 This meant that somewhere on that page was data on every single park.
 I inspected the site's sources and sure enough I found a Json file with every single park listed with all activities and states associated with the park!
 I didn't know a thing about Json but it didn't matter.
 I could parse everything I needed from the text of this file with one scrape.
 All the answers I needed were in one place waiting to be discovered.
 Often creativity is the product of gaining a new perspective.
-Never underestimate the power of taking breaks.
+Sometimes it's best to take a break and look at a problem with fresh eyes.